paulieguk/LDW-Template/Content/Instructions-005.md

 Later we will look at using this data for reporting.

 - [] Save this API command as +++LDW - Details+++ in the **@lab.Variable(initials)-LDW Collection**

+### Summary
+In lab 2 you have launch a lab and review the lab status and avtivity output by using the LOD API

 - [] Let the instructor know you have finished Lab 2.